apivideo/api.video-swift-client/docs/PlayerThemesAPI.md

 // The following code samples are still beta.
 For any issue, please report via http://github.com/OpenAPITools/openapi-generator/issues/new import ApiVideoClient

 let sortBy = "sortBy_example" // String | createdAt is the time the player was created. updatedAt is the time the player was last updated.
-The time is presented in ISO-8601 format. (optional) let sortOrder = "sortOrder_example" // String | Allowed: asc, desc.
+The time is presented in ATOM UTC format. (optional) let sortOrder = "sortOrder_example" // String | Allowed: asc, desc.
 Ascending for date and time means that earlier values precede later ones.
 Descending means that later values preced earlier ones. (optional) let currentPage = 987 // Int | Choose the number of search results to return per page.
 Minimum value: 1 (optional) (default to 1) let pageSize = 987 // Int | Results per page.
 Allowed values 1-100, default is 25. (optional) (default to 25)